pascalmouret/goose/README.md

 - `move <player> <spaces>?`
   Move the player.
 Will either roll 2d6 or move given amount.
 - `add <player>`
-  Add a player with the given name.""".stripMargin
+  Add a player with the given name.